How Juan Soto built a successful career. Explore key moments that defined the journey.

 In 2015, Juan Soto signed with the Washington Nationals as an international free agent.

-In September 2016, Juan Soto was promoted to the Auburn Doubledays of the Class A-Short Season New York-Penn League.
+In September 2016, Juan Soto was promoted to the Auburn Doubledays of the Class A-Short Season New York-Penn League, appearing in six games.

-In July 2017, MLB Pipeline ranked Juan Soto as the Nationals' second-best prospect and the 42nd-best among all prospects.
+In July 2017, MLB Pipeline ranked Juan Soto as the Nationals' second-best prospect and the 42nd-best prospect overall.
+Soto also had a rehabilitation stint with the GCL Nationals.

 In September 2017, Juan Soto had a second rehabilitation stint with the GCL Nationals before injuring his hamstring and being shut down for the season.

-On May 20, 2018, Juan Soto made his major league debut for the Washington Nationals against the Los Angeles Dodgers.
-He was the youngest player in the major leagues at 19 years, 207 days.
+On May 20, 2018, Juan Soto made his major league debut for the Washington Nationals, becoming the youngest player in the major leagues.
+He came on as a pinch-hitter against the Los Angeles Dodgers and struck out swinging.

-In 2018, Juan Soto had a standout rookie season, slashing .292/.406/.517 and setting multiple MLB teenage records.
-He also won the NL Rookie of the Month award three times.
+In 2018, Juan Soto had a remarkable rookie season, slashing .292/.406/.517 with 79 walks, 22 home runs, and 70 RBIs.
+He was named the NL Rookie of the Month in June, July, and September, setting multiple MLB teenage records.

-In 2018, Juan Soto made his Major League Baseball debut and was the runner-up for the National League Rookie of the Year Award.
+In 2018, Juan Soto made his Major League Baseball (MLB) debut and was the runner-up for the NL Rookie of the Year Award.

-In 2019, Juan Soto played a key part in the Washington Nationals' first World Series championship, earning him the Babe Ruth Award.
+In 2019, Juan Soto played a key role in the Washington Nationals' first World Series championship, earning him the Babe Ruth Award.

 In 2020, Juan Soto won the National League batting title with a .351 average.